cmyster/coti/README.md

 40 threads to install an HA (High Availability) environment.

 ## Requirements:
-This script uses internal links to internal Redhat resources. *It will not work outside of Redhat's internal network.*
+This script uses links to internal Redhat resources. *It will not work outside of Redhat's internal network.*

 A pretty strong server.
 At a bare minimum: